 Charles Dunn purchased Fin-Nor from founder Fred Grieten in 1957 and decided to expand the line of reel beyond the line-up of high quality trolling reels that made the Fin-Nor famous worldwide.
 Dunn, an early South Florida salt water fly fisherman, derived little pleasure from watching his Pflueger Medalist reels explode the under the pressure that a large saltwater fish could exert on a reel.
 Dunn's good friend, Gar Wood Jr., built Charlie a fly fishing reel that he believed would stand up to any fish that Dunn could throw a fly at and in 1962, presented it to him as a gift.

 Dunn loved the reel and made a deal with Wood Jr. to produce a series of salt water fly reels that would revolutionize salt water fly fishing.
 In 1967 the "Wedding Cake" fly reel is introduced in the #1, #2, #3, and #4 sizes.
 The #1 and #2 size reels each have 3 tiers and the #3 and #4 reels each have 4 tiers.
-The first 12 #1 size fly reels, advertised as the "Trout Reel", were anodized black, however, Fin-Nor changed the color to gold to match the other reels in the series.
+The first twelve #1 size fly reels, advertised as the "Trout Reel", were anodized black.
+After the first twelve black reels were sold Fin-Nor changed their color to gold to match the other reels in the series.

 "Wedding Cake" fly reels were also sold in a presentation set which included the #1, #2 and #3 reels in a fine wood box designed specifically to fit them.
 Later in their production, "Wedding Cake" reels received a counter-balance courtesy of Stu Apt and they stayed pretty much the same from that point on.
 Fin-Nor discontinued the Wedding Cake" fly reel in 1976 and later produced both direct drive and anti-reverse reels.